OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/filewrapper_plugin.rst

 block of code where these three files are added to the component's FileMetadata.
 This assures that when the model containing this component is saved to an egg, these files are always packed up and included in that egg.
+This is also necessary to support running the code on a remote server.

 As with other components, the actual component execution occurs in the ``execute`` method.
 Notice that the ExternalCode component takes care of